whitehathunter11/bicep-lz-vending/docs/wiki/Home.md

 <!-- markdownlint-disable MD041 -->
 Welcome to the Bicep Landing Zone (aka Subscription) vending module documentation.

-Please see the [README][readme] for information on module requirements, variables and outputs.
+Please see the [README](https://aka.ms/lz-vending/bicep) for information on module requirements, variables and outputs.
 This wiki contains longer form documentation.

 This module can be used standalone, or combined with the [Azure Landing Zones Bicep modules][alz_bicep_module] to create a landing zone within the [Azure Landing Zones conceptual architecture][alz_conceptual_arch].